ekoontz/kfjc-popup-player/README.md

 # Getting Started (development)

-If you simply want to listen using my enhanced KFJC play, simply go the above link.
-This section if you'd like to work on enhancing the player yourself.
+(This is for developers -if you simply want to listen using my enhanced KFJC player, simply go the above link.)

 First, you need to run your own web server on your development machine to avoid security restrictions on [cross-domain](https://stackoverflow.com/questions/23959912/ajax-cross-origin-request-blocked-the-same-origin-policy-disallows-reading-the)
 AJAX requests: your browser will prevent your local modifications to